Identifiable Data

 • taking reasonable actions to prevent the inadvertent disclosure, release or loss of sensitive personal information.

 Australia also has guidelines.
-Commonwealth legislation sets out 13 privacy principles and most states have their own privacy legislation.
-The Office of the Australian Information Commissioner has details.
+Commonwealth legislation sets out 13 privacy principles, and most states have their own privacy legislation.

-Learn about the ARDC co-investment project that’s establishing a shared and distributed sensitive data access management platform for the social sciences and related disciplines, CADRE.
+Learn about the ARDC co-investment project that’s established CADRE, a shared and distributed sensitive data access management platform for the social sciences and related disciplines.

 Data de-identification can protect individuals, organisations and businesses, and protect information such as the spatial location of mineral or archaeological findings or endangered species.